 Journey time to Zermatt is shorter by 20 minutes than from Zurich, but the train station is not in the airport, so you need to transfer by bus or taxi.
 The bus from the airport to the main train station, Basel SBB, leaves every 10 minutes, and takes 20 minutes.
 The last train leaves Basel SBB at 20:31, arriving in Zermatt at 23:41.

 from Milan Airports

 Milan Malpensa Airport

-There is one great connection in the Zermatt – Malpensa direction, departing at 08:13 in the morning, arriving at Gallarate (10 minutes from Malpensa) at 11:03, please see below.
-Most of the other train connections now require you to take the train to/from Milano Centrale mainline station (instead of Gallarate), which adds about 1 hour to the journey time.
+Most train connections require you to take the train to/from Milano Centrale mainline station which requires a taxi or bus transfer of 1 hour.
 From Milan the mainline express EC trains go to Brig in Switzerland where you change onto the little red mountain train.
 Total train journey time is usually around 4 hours, with a departure every 2-3 hours.

 Prices can be very advantageous compared to Swiss airports, particularly at peak dates such as school holidays.
 It is of course perfectly feasible with Easyjet to fly out to Geneva or Zurich and back from Malpensa, or vice-versa, for instance.